 The Property Program began in 1998 when SCORE members opted for group purchase of property insurance, enabling members to obtain broader coverage at lower premiums than they could obtain on their own.
 SCORE members joined the Employment Risk Management Authority (ERMA) in 1999 to provide members the benefit of pooled coverage for Employment Practices Liability.
-In 2000 SCORE members began group purchase of Crime Coverage to protect members from loss due to employee theft, forgery, computer fraud, and other crimes.
+In 2000 members began purchase of Crime Coverage to protect members from loss due to employee theft, forgery, computer fraud, and other crimes.

 SCORE first received Accreditation with Excellence from the California Association of Joint Powers Authorities (CAJPA) in 2006, reflecting adherence to the standards and best practices established for self-insured pools.
-SCORE has been re-accredited every three years, most recently in 2020.
+SCORE has been re-accredited every three years.

-In 2008 SCORE began to offer an Employee Assistance Program (EAP) to provide member employees and their families a variety of resources for dealing with work/life issues, including counseling, training, and critical incident response.
-SCORE members received their first Resource Contact Guide in 2013, providing vendor contact information for services available to SCORE participants.
+In 2008 SCORE began to offer an Employee Assistance Program (EAP)

+to provide member employees and their families a variety of resources for dealing with work/life issues, including counseling, training, and critical incident response.
+In 2013 SCORE members received their first Resource Contact Guide, providing vendor contact information for services available to SCORE participants.
+DKF Solutions was hired in 2014 to provide comprehensive risk control services to each member.
 In 2022 members established a Property Program Banking Layer to help fund increasingly high deductibles.
 Also new in 2022, Deadly Weapon Response coverage provides resources in preventing and responding to events, threats or circumstances involving deadly weapons on member property.
 In 2023 SCORE members chose new claims administrators, George Hills, and Intercare, and received updated Claims Reporting Manuals with claims reporting instructions for all lines of coverage.